 The distance apart roses are planted depends upon their vigor.
 Generally speaking, most bushes are satisfactory when placed 20 in. apart, but for more vigorous ones, including species and shrub roses, this distance might be safely increased to 30 in. upwards, according to their ultimate span.

-Planting Climbing Roses Climbing roses are planted in the manner described for bush roses.
+Climbing roses are planted in the manner described for bush roses.
 If the position is at the base of a wall, the soil is usually dry there.
 It is better, therefore, to plant about 15 in. from it and train the shoots back to it.
-In addition a better choice for this purpose is a climber with side-growing roots, because they can be placed so that their ends are some distance from the wall, where more water will be available.
+In addition, a better choice for this purpose is a climber with side-growing roots, because they can be placed so that their ends are some distance from the wall, where more water will be available.